Behavioral Changes and Parkinson’s | MyParkinsonsTeam

 How Common Is Cognitive Impairment in Parkinson’s?

 Between 18 percent and 41 percent of people with Parkinson’s develop dementia or some form of cognitive decline, according to a study in Dialogues in Clinical Neuroscience.
 In another study, researchers reported that up to 19 percent of people living with Parkinson’s already had mild cognitive impairment at the time of diagnosis.
-However, it can take as long as 20 years for this impairment to advance to dementia.
+However, it can take as long as 20 years for cognitive impairment to advance to dementia.

 What Causes Cognitive Impairment in Parkinson’s?

 Your doctor may recommend regular neuropsychiatric evaluations to see if cognitive symptoms are worsening.
+There are medications that can help.
+You might also use an app to play brain-stimulating games and memory games.
+Your doctor can recommend some for you to try.

 Tips for Managing Behavioral Changes in Parkinson’s